eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - The **Wallet Provider Interface (WPI)** is used by the Wallet Instance to communicate with the Wallet Provider to request and issue the Wallet Unit Attestation, as well as to provide support to the User and collect aggregated and user-consented information in a privacy-preserving manner to provision the Wallet Unit, in compliance with applicable legislation.
 Because the Wallet Provider is responsible for both sides of this interface, it will not be standardized in the scope of the EUDI Wallet ecosystem.
 - The **User Interface (UI)** is the point of interaction and communication between the User and the Wallet Instance.
 This interface will not be standardized in the scope of the EUDI Wallet ecosystem.
 - The **Presentation Interface (PI)** enables Relying Parties to securely request and receive PIDs, QEAAs, PuB-EAAs and EAAs from Wallet Units.
 This interface accommodates both remote and proximity interactions.
 For remote presentation flows, as detailed in [Section 4.4.3](#443-remote-presentation-flows), the Wallet Instance implements the OpenID for Verifiable Presentation protocol [OpenID4VP] in combination with the [W3C Digital Credentials API].
 In contrast, for the proximity presentation flow, this interface adheres to the [ISO/IEC 18013-5] standard, see [Section 4.4.2](#442-proximity-presentation-flows).
+The same interface can also be used by another Wallet Unit, see [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-unit).
 - The **Secure Cryptographic Interface (SCI)** enables the Wallet Instance to communicate with the Wallet Secure Cryptographic Application (WSCA).
 This interface is specifically designed for managing cryptographic assets and executing cryptographic functions.
 In case the WSCA is delivered by the Wallet Provider, the Wallet Provider is responsible for both sides of this interface, and hence standardisation is not needed within the scope of the EUDI Wallet ecosystem.
 In case the WSCA is delivered by the provider of the WSCD, this interface will comply with an existing specification that is not specifically designed for the EUDI Wallet ecosystem.
 Rather, each type of WSCA/WSCD will expose a provider-defined interface to the Wallet Instance.
 For example, in case the WSCD is a secure element, the [Implementing Act on Integrity and Core Functionality](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402979#anx_I) requires support for the GlobalPlatform [GP OMAPI] interface specification (or an equivalent one).

 To be able to support different types of WSCA/WSCD, Wallet Instances may need to be able to handle multiple flavours of this interface.